cockroachdb/docs/v2.0/partitioning.md

     name STRING,
     email STRING,
     country STRING,
-    graduation_date DATE,
+    expected_graduation_date DATE,
     PRIMARY KEY (country, id));
 ~~~

 #### Partitioning Key Considerations

 - Once you set the primary key, you can’t change it later.
 Provision for all future subpartitions by including those columns in the primary key.
-In the example of the online learning portal, if you think you might want to subpartition based on `graduation_date` in the future, define the primary key as `(country, graduation_date, id)`.
+In the example of the online learning portal, if you think you might want to subpartition based on `expected_graduation_date` in the future, define the primary key as `(country, expected_graduation_date, id)`.
 - The order in which the columns are defined in the primary key is important.
 The partitions and subpartitions need to follow that order.
-In the example of the online learning portal, if you define the primary key as `(country, graduation_date, id)`, the primary partition is by `country`, and then subpartition is by `graduation_date`.
-You can’t skip `country` and partition by `graduation_date`.
+In the example of the online learning portal, if you define the primary key as `(country, expected_graduation_date, id)`, the primary partition is by `country`, and then subpartition is by `expected_graduation_date`.
+You can’t skip `country` and partition by `expected_graduation_date`.

 #### Partitioning and Index Columns